 There are certain times of the year when sticking to a healthy diet is nigh on impossible; when socialising, eating and drinking are seemingly compulsory activities.
 Christmas, Easter, birthdays, bank holidays and trips abroad, can make following a healthy diet a lot more challenging, as food choices are often dictated and grazing is encouraged.

-When looking to cut down, it’s helpful to have a few healthy sweet treats in the bag to get you through any cravings.
+When looking to cut down, it’s helpful to have a few healthy treats in the bag to get you through any cravings.
 Then, if you suddenly feel the need for a white chocolate Twix, you can indulge (almost) guilt free, knowing that, in most cases, you are treating your body as well.

 If you’d like some inspiration, here are my favourites: